Our historical context

 Prayer & Bible Study

 Prayer is at the centre of the Christian life and worship and at St Mary’s we encourage everyone to participate in the ongoing prayer ministry of our Church family.
 We produce a calendar of prayer which every member of the congregation is encouraged to use daily.
 We pray for local community groups, our local schools; Thorpe Primary and TASIS England as well as the local shops, pubs and business.
 We also pray for Thorpe Park, staff and visitors.
-Small groups for prayer are encouraged and a Contemplative Prayer group meeting monthly on a Monday.
+Small groups for prayer are encouraged; a Contemplative Prayer group meets regularly on a Monday.